 Services that would be subject to the sales tax include: legal services, computer and data processing services, real estate and property management service commissions, engineering, architecture and surveying services, construction - special trades, research and development and testing services, management, consulting and public relations services, accounting services, personnel services, advertising services, and other business services, intrastate transportation services, motor vehicle repair services, general repair services, investment counseling services and brokerage fees, personal services (beauty and barber), sewerage services, and funeral services.
-The definitions used are consistent with the North American Industry Classification system, 1997 (NAICS), as prepared by the Office of Management and Budget.
+The definitions used are consistent with the North American Industry Classification system, 1997, as prepared by the Office of Management and Budget.

 As part of the sales tax base change, the Governor is recommending reinstating the sales tax exemption for state and local government purchases.
 While this is definitely a narrowing of the sales tax base, it is also good tax policy.
 It eliminates an inefficient and circular budget and accounting process.
-State and local government paying sales tax puts the state in the awkward position of increasing General Fund appropriations to agencies (or General Fund aids to local governments) so they can pay sales tax back into to the General Fund.
+State and local government paying sales tax puts the State in the awkward position of increasing General Fund appropriations to agencies (or General Fund aids to local governments) so they can pay sales tax back into to the General Fund.
 In some cases, the existing policy absorbs special fund dollars to reimburse the General Fund.
 For example, last session, the legislature concerned with the amount of Highway Funds being used to pay state sales tax, discussed remedies ranging from General Fund new appropriations, to statutory exemptions, to constitutional exemptions.
-Elimination of the sales tax on government has been accelerated by six months.
-This partially compensates for elimination of the acceleration of Local Government Aid payments, which after the February forecast could not be funded with the resources available in the Governor's plan.